Featured Physician: Dave Clarke, MD

 Where you are from and how you grow up can greatly influence the trajectory of the rest of your life.
 It’s a part of who you are and it helps put the rest of life’s experiences into perspective.
-For Dave Clarke, MD, UT Health Austin epileptologist and Director of the Comprehensive Pediatric Epilepsy Program at Dell Children’s, his origin and background influence his work every day.
+For UT Health Austin epileptologist Dave Clarke, MD, who serves as the Director of the Dell Children’s Comprehensive Pediatric Epilepsy Center within UT Health Austin Pediatric Neurosciences at Dell Children’s, a clinical partnership between Dell Children’s and UT Health Austin, his origin and background influence his work every day.

 “I am from Antigua, a small island in the Caribbean that is about 108 square miles and had a population of about 80,000 people,” says Dr. Clarke.
 “After high school I took a year and a half off and decided to teach because I wasn’t entirely sure what I wanted to do, but I always knew I wanted to work with kids.
 But when the time came to transition to university, I decided I wanted to pursue medicine, specifically pediatrics.”

 Living on an island with a smaller population can often result in limited resources, particularly in the specialized medical care.
 And while many people dedicate their lives to improving access to resources in other countries, Dr. Clarke’s passion really hits home.
 “Coming from an island like Antigua that doesn’t have advanced neurological care, I knew early on in my career that I wanted to make an impact globally and foster collaboration between the United States and the Caribbean islands and other countries.”